jjungreithmeir-tgm/Dotfiles-and-Configs/README.md

 Add your user to the `lp` and the `sys` group otherwise you will encounter an authentication problem when accessing the web interface via `localhost:631` or `127.0.0.1:631`.

 If your printers are not showing up in some applications (e.g. evince, firefox) then simply install `gtk3-print-backends`.

+### Teamspeak 3

+Essential files which should be included in a backup:

+- `ts3server.sqlitedb` - contains channels, settings, user, permissions
+- `ts3server.ini`
+- `query_ip_whitelist.txt`
+- `query_ip_blacklist.txt`
+- `files/internal` - all the icon logos, etc.

+Teamspeak also offers the possibility to [format text with BB codes](http://forum.teamspeak.com/misc.php?do=bbcode).

 ## Contributions